hengwu0/cmi-p404-docker-enabled/README.md

 tips.
 If you want to use phone as an server, your device will connect the power adapter 7\*24 hours.
 Which may cause battery damaged or exploded.
 But, If we handle it properly, it's like giving our server a built-in UPS.
 If you need support, please email me: w._heng@163.com , $50 for beer.

+## 12. Thanks

+Thanks to P-404 team and Android OpenSource and Xiaomi, for your open spirit.